Everyone can benefit from Facebook Advertising with a little creativity and ingenuity. Here’s how…

 The details of these kinds of ads can be decided up to six months in advance and there is always help for navigating the process.
 But for most of us, our budgets are well below 200K so we either have to hire someone to help us navigate the ad process or learn how to do it ourselves.

 #2 How is your audience determined through the Facebook advertising process?

 You also have control over who sees your ad but only to an extent.
 The basic demographics of your ad’s audience (age, location, gender, etc) and Facebook users who have expressed certain interests on the site are the types of things you can take into consideration through their Ad Manager program available to everyone.
 This process is called defining your target audience.

-An individual can often fall into several target audiences, as social media users often have multifaceted online presence(s).
+An individual can often fall into several target audiences, as social media users often have a multifaceted online presence.
 For more advanced targeting, you can also use a feature called “connections”.
 Through the Connections setting, you can include or exclude people who are connected to specific groups or pages.
 Moreover, the optional Custom Audiences tool allows you to retarget users who have already interacted with your business’s page.

 This is the part of ad buying that makes the most sense to get some support on.
-Clients often share with us that they work on building the “biggest audience” the can.
+Clients often share with us that they work on building the “biggest audience” they can.
 This is often the wrong move because the audience is too broad.
 A well-targeted audience is often the better route to take so more of your client’s buying signals are reached.
 If you need help with this, please reach out so we can help you make smart decisions so you don’t waste time or money on your ads.

 #3 How do Facebook ad auctions actually work?